This Cranberry-Chocolate Peanut Butter Trail Mix Recipe is the perfect healthy travel snack or treat for all ages!

 So in the end, it’s sort of a toss up as to which is a better bet.
 The downside: my version isn’t a neat, perfectly packaged bar and it has 10 more calories and 2 g more fat than the original version.
 On the plus side: my version has more fiber, more protein, and less sodium.

 The bottom line: This “snack” is more of a delicious treat that should be consumed in moderation.
-But for a healthy snack that will keep you satisfied and your blood sugar stable, stick to the options listed above or try some of my fellow Recipe ReDuxer’s recipes below.
+But for a healthy snack that will keep you satisfied and your blood sugar stable, stick to the options listed above.
 I for one am curious to see what everyone came up with!

 - 2 cups Kashi Heart to Heart Honey Toasted Oats cereal